ghostXcity/rhaptos2.repo/README.rst

 =============

 This is an unpublished (or editable) repository implementation for working with educational content.
-This web application allows for the storage and retrieval of works in progress.
+This web application allows for  the storage, retrieval and modification of works in progress.

 See the `Connexions development documentation
 <http://connexions.github.com/>`_ for more information.